djeada/Numpy-Tutorials/notes/1_creating_arrays.md

 Explanation:

-- `np.arange(0, 10, 2)` generates an array with values starting from 0 up to (but not including) 10, with a step of 2.
+- `np.arange(0, 10, 2)` generates an array starting at 0, up to but not including 10, with a step size of 2.
-- Useful for creating ranges of numbers for iterations or plotting.
+- The function is similar to Python's built-in `range` but returns a NumPy array instead of a list, enabling further numerical operations.
+- **Practical Use Case:** `arange` is useful for creating index arrays for looping, generating specific intervals for plotting, or defining ranges for data slicing and dicing in analysis tasks.

 ### Summary Table